Devlonoah/sized_ranged_image_compressor/README.md

 <h2>License</h2>

-<p>This project is licensed under the MIT License - see the LICENSE file for details.</p>
+<p>This project is licensed under the BSD 2-Clause License - see the LICENSE file for details.</p>